ZoisK/Getting-and-Cleaning-Data-Course-Project/README.md

 ```

 ### FUNCTIONS
-The comments in the function code provide insight into the implementation approach
+The following functions are implemented in the R script file; check the source code comments for more details on the implementation

 ##### doit()
 This is a program-like function calling in subsequent steps all other functions as needed